Managing the Files in your Wistia Account

 Adding or editing your media description is done in the same way that you edit the title.
 Hover your cursor over the media title and click the Edit button.
 Add a description in the second field of the form and click the Save button to submit your changes.

 The media description can help set context to your media or link viewers to your homepage or another media.
 The description will also be passed through to services like Twitter (see more on our Social Sharing page).

 You can type plain text into the description field or you can use Markdown to style the text and put images or links into your description.
 Clicking the link Formatting with Markdown will open a guide explaining more about Markdown.
 Bear in mind that line breaks will appear in the description on the media page, but will not appear in the media’s description in a Channel.

 For more information on how to use Markdown in your media descriptions, head on over to the Markdown Styling page!

-There are two ways to download media within your Wistia account.
+There are multiple ways to download media within your Wistia account.
 The most common way is found within the menu on a media’s page.
-You will see an option to download the video file.
-You are able to choose to download either the original media file that was uploaded or one of the video’s derivatives we created when we encoded your video.
+You will see an option to download the media file.
+You are able to choose to download either the original media file that was uploaded or one of the media’s derivatives (these are the versions at different quality levels that we created when we encoded your media).

 Another option is to allow viewers to download via the Share button on the player.
 Check out the Share page for a walkthrough.